15 Different Types of Peperomia Plants for Indoors with Names & Pictures

 Peperomia Plants

-The succulent Peperomias should be treated like cacti and other succulents, as they can tolerate more light and will survive a dry cold period, during which they are watered very rarely.
+The succulent Peperomia should be treated like cacti and other succulents, as they can tolerate more light and will survive a dry cold period, during which they are watered very rarely.
+Most Peperomia require loose, rich, well-drained soil and like to dry out to some extent or even completely between waterings.

-15 Popular Peperomia Varieties for Growing Indoors
+15 Popular Peperomia Varieties for Home

 1. Emerald Ripple Peperomia (Peperomia caperata)